wso2/k8s-ei-operator/docs/kubernetes_deployment.md

 -   [Docker](https://docs.docker.com/)

 ## Install EI Operator
-Please do the following steps to intall the EI Kubernetes operator in your Kubernetes environment.
+Please do the following steps to install the EI Kubernetes operator in your Kubernetes environment.

 1. Clone the **k8s-ei-operator** GitHub repository.
     ```bash